rvarttinen/spring-example-magic/README.md

 This is an experimental project, however, improvements will be made, including use of the latest features in the Java platform (currently Java 23).

 Items on the current TODO-list:
-- there are some bugs in the process of applying semantics and storing entries that needs to be fixed (seems to be a mixup of keys)
+- expose the Magic vocabulary so it cn be referenced instead of as now, a temporary solution, populate default models with thte entire vocabulary
 - in order to makes things more interesting a GraphQL interface is in the process of being added.
 - create a mechanism for populating the triple store with a specified number of random entries
 - introduce version 2 (v2) of the service with greater capabilities and asynchronous behavior